Raghuveer-Singh-Git/LBTOWA/README.md

 ### Bets
 lorem

-## How can our products be used by farmers to hedge against unpridictable weathers?
+## How can our products be used to hedge against unpridictable weathers?
 ...

 ### Futures